 This drawing shows the construction details of one gable truss.

-Mike has been busy cutting 20 2x4s into 5½' rafters for the 10 roof trusses we need to build.
+Mike has been busy cutting 20 2x4s into 5½' chords for the 10 roof trusses we need to build.
 He set up a jig on the workbench consisting of two scrap 2x4s joined at the needed 14° angle.
-He also cut 10 plywood gussets to join two rafters at the peak.
+He also cut 10 plywood gussets to join two chords at the peak.

-To make a truss, Mike clamps two rafters against the jig, and also clamps them to the workbench to ensure they don't move.
+To make a truss, Mike clamps two chords against the jig, and also clamps them to the workbench to ensure they don't move.
 Then he applies glue to the gusset, and nails it in place.
-Later we will attach the 96" tension chord between the rafters, as shown in the drawing above.
+Later we will attach the 96" tension chord between the truss chords, as shown in the drawing above.

 Mike finished the 10 roof trusses, then ripped five 2x4s in half for the 10 8' tension chords.
-He screwed and glued the tension chords to the trusses, and stacked them in our yard equipment room.
+He screwed and glued the tension chords to the truss chords, and stacked them in our yard equipment room.

 The roof trusses will rest on two 14' stringers.
 Each stringer is made of two stacked 2x4s.
 The top 2x4 will have 14° slots cut into it for the trusses, and the bottom 2x4 will have five 3" wheels bolted to it.

 Yesterday Mike laid out the two stringers, and marked where to cut the slots on the top 2x4.
 He also marked and drilled holes to attach the wheels on the bottom 2x4.